Matcha vs. Green Tea

 Drinking something just because it’s healthy can be a lot like swallowing medicine.
 It’s unpleasant and you dread it, but you feel obligated to do it.
 After all, it’s good for you… right?

 Fortunately, unlike a lot of other teas which require sugar, milk, or lemon to make them palatable to the average consumer, Matcha is absolutely delicious all by itself.
-It’s crisp vegetative notes are complimented by the savory taste of the L-Theanine amino acid making Matcha a tea that is truly unique in every way.
-Matcha has the ability to make tasty lattes, smoothies, frappes and desserts!
+Its crisp vegetative notes are complemented by the savory taste of the L-Theanine amino acid making Matcha a tea that is truly unique in every way.
+Matcha has the ability to make tasty lattes, smoothies, frappes, and desserts!
 So sit back, relax, and enjoy a delicious bowl of hot Matcha.

 11. 70% Less Caffeine than Coffee and a Healthier Caffeine